Oral presentation instructions

 - Virtual presentations will not be simultaneous.
 Virtual authors will be able to present their papers as follows:

 - In addition to the paper submission, virtual authors can optionally submit a PowerPoint presentation (with video and/or audio).
-These presentations will be uploaded onto the conference website, in a special virtual section, so that all the conference participants will have access to them during and after the conference.
+These presentations will be uploaded onto the conference website, in a special virtual section.

-- Virtual authors could be contacted by email by conference participants in the case of technical questions regarding their virtual paper.
+- Virtual authors will be contacted by conference participants in the case of technical questions regarding their virtual paper and/or presentations.
+A platform will be provided to all delegates with this purpose.

-- Abstracts and papers will be included in the EDULEARN17 Proceedings. (with ISBN)
+- Accepted abstracts and papers will be included in the EDULEARN23 Proceedings. (with ISBN)

-- Registered virtual authors will receive a copy of the EDULEARN17 Proceedings in a USB flash drive, a participation and author certificate and an invoice of the registration fee.
-The shipment will be made by courier (DHL) after the conference dates.
+- Registered virtual authors will have online access to the EDULEARN23 Proceedings.
+Additionally, they will receive a participation and author certificate and an invoice of the registration fee.